GeorgeWhittington/DESD/README.md

 ## Install instructions

-Navigate to the root directory of the repository and run: `docker-compose up --build`
+Navigate to the root directory of the repository and run:

+`cd smartcare-svelte`

+`npm install`

+`docker-compose up --build`

 You can add the flag `-d` to daemonise the processes